Mark Carney hails landmark COP26 finance alliance but green groups warn of loopholes

-However, environmental groups warned that there are too many loopholes in the ambitious plan, and no legal obligation on the part of financial institutions to steer clear from investing in carbon-heavy activities.
+However, environmental groups warned there were too many loopholes in the ambitious plan and no legal obligation on the part of financial institutions to steer clear from investing in carbon-heavy activities.

-It emerged last month that some of the banks signed up to GFANZ have stopped short of committing to the most ambitious road map for cutting greenhouse gas emissions.
+It emerged last month that some of the banks signed up to GFANZ had stopped short of committing to the most ambitious road map for cutting greenhouse gas emissions.

-Addressing the finance day inside the COP26 blue zone in Glasgow’s SEC campus.
-Mr Carney said the GFANZ alliance - made up of banks, pension funds, insurers, stock exchanges, and other firms - was “committed to transforming the economy for net zero.”
+Addressing the finance day inside the COP26 blue zone in Glasgow’s SEC campus on Wednesday, Mr Carney said the GFANZ alliance – made up of banks, pension funds, insurers, stock exchanges and other firms – was “committed to transforming the economy for net zero”.

+“A few years ago, the financial system held a mirror to the climate crisis,” he explained.

 “Business investment in decarbonisation was limited, business net zero plans were by exception, and most in the financial sector consider climate change a CSR [corporate social responsibility] issue, not a strategic imperative.